Healthy children are ready to learn.

 Teachers and Family Educators observe children for mental health or behavioral concerns.

 At time of program entry, every enrolled child receives a mental health assessment.
 The teaching staff, family support advocates and early intervention specialist work closely with parents to support children with mental health and behavioral concerns.
 Consultations, counseling for parents and children, and play therapy are provided as needed, with support from our community mental health partners.
-Parent training focusing on mental wellness topics such as stress reduction, positive parenting and family dynamics are held throughout the year.
+Parent training focused on mental wellness topics such as stress reduction, positive parenting and family dynamics are held throughout the year.

 Disabilities are not a barrier to success.